Jan Kulczyk: Business career

 In 2007, Kulczyk reorganized the Kulczyk Holding Group into Kulczyk Investment House, later known as Kulczyk Investments.

 Kulczyk invested in energy, oil and gas, infrastructure, real estate and brewery sectors.
 His company Kulczyk Investments has 40% share in Neconde Energy Limited, an oil production in Nigeria, 3.49% in San Leon Energy (oil and gas exploration and production), 33.72% in Loon Energy Corporation (a company holding an oil exploration and production licenses in Colombia and Peru), 50.76% in Serinus Energy (an oil and gas exploration and production company operating in Ukraine, Tunisia and Romania) and 9.73% share in Ophir Energy (an oil and gas exploration and production company operating in Africa).
 Kulczyk Investments portfolio includes also a 15.4% share in Strata Limited, a company focused on development of mining projects in Africa and a 25% share in Centar, a company exploring for natural resources in Afghanistan and other countries in Central Asia and Africa.

 In 2010, in cooperation with Silverstein Properties Inc., Kulczyk Silverstein Properties was founded as a joint-venture company specializing in development of commercial real estate projects in Central Europe.

 In 2009, company traded a 28% share in Kompania Piwowarska for a 3% share in SABMiller – the world's second biggest beer producer.

 Kulczyk Investments holds a 24% share in Autostrada Wielkopolska, a 40% share in Autostrada Wielkopolska II and a 45% share of Autostrada Eksploatacja through subsidiary companies.
 He also held a 58.42% share in Pekaes SA.

 Kulczyk Investments created Polenergia, Poland's first private energy group with regional scope, operating in the sectors of energy generation, distribution and trading from conventional and unconventional sources.
 In 2011, the Kulczyk Group acquired a 100% share in Nowa Sarzyna Power Plant.

-After Jan Kulczyk's death in July 2015, his children became his successors.
+After Kulczyk's death in July 2015, his children became his successors.
 Dominika Kulczyk, as the vice-president of the supervisory board of Kulczyk Investments, is responsible for international relations and the CSR projects.
-Sebastian Kulczyk has been serving as the Kulczyk Investments CEO since December 2013, and in August 2015, he replaced his late father place in the supervisory board of Ciech S.A.
+Sebastian Kulczyk has been serving as the Kulczyk Investments CEO since December 2013, and in August 2015, he took his dead father's place in the supervisory board of Ciech S.A.